cagov/pantheon-mirror-digital-ca-gov/wp-content/plugins/notification/readme.txt

 Ofcourse it is!
 We are trying to make both parties happy - the Users and Developers.
 Users got their intuitive and beautiful panel in WordPress Admin and Developers got an awesome API by which they can extend the Notification plugin.

 So it doesn't matter if you don't have any coding skills, they are not required to setup the notifications with this plugin.

+= How is this plugin different from Better Notifications for WordPress (BNFW)? =

+The Notification plugin works very similar to BNFW but it has better codebase and interface.
+You can read the full comparison in the [Notification vs Better Notifications for WordPress](https://bracketspace.com/notification-vs-better-notifications-for-wordpress/) article.

 = How to register my own triggers? =